JimDesu/basis-lang/spec.md

 A variant declared with exactly one candidate is the language's idiomatic optional: a slot of that variant type is either absent or holds the single candidate's value.
 The absent state stands for "no value present"; the candidate state stands for "value present."
 The pattern composes with the rest of the variant machinery — testing for absent uses the `?- _ -< v` form, and engaging on the candidate uses a `?: 'narrow -< v` form (§7.13) — without any dedicated optional-type machinery beyond the variant declaration itself.

 The absent state is *always* a path through any variant.
 Code that operates on a variant's candidate must either explicitly handle the absent case or rely on a default arm in a `?:` chain catching it.
 The structural visibility of the absent path is what differentiates Basis variants from null-bearing reference types in languages where NULL is admitted everywhere a pointer is admitted: the absent state is acknowledged at the type level, surfaced syntactically through `_`, and addressed through standard composition rather than ignored until runtime.

+**A candidate's lifetime is bounded by its slot.** A variant's active candidate occupies the slot from the write that installed it until that candidate is replaced, the variant is cleared to absent (`v -< _`, §7.14), or the variant slot itself retires — whichever comes first.
+At each of those points the active candidate's lifetime ends; a candidate never outlives the slot holding it.
+This is the property the obligation system relies on for an obligated candidate (§10.15): if the variant owns the candidate's obligation, its discharge has a determinate firing point at each lifetime-ending event.

 The construction surface for variants — including the `${Candidate <- value}` form for non-absent introduction and the `_` markers in `-<` operations and aggregate literals — is treated in §7.12 alongside the rest of the variant construction story.
 The dynamic-narrowing operator `-<` and its absent-state forms (`_ -< v` to test non-absence, `v -< _` to clear to absent) are in §7.14.